christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Peer reviewed articles

+- Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures.
+Forthcoming at the *Journal of Peace Research*.

+    + Write up on the [Monkey Cage](http://t.co/fETbFCXcYU) with Emily Beaulieu.

 - [Does Banking Union Worsen the EUs Democratic Deficit?
 The need for greater supervisory data transparency](http://onlinelibrary.wiley.com/doi/10.1111/jcms.12226/abstract).
 With Mark Hallerberg.
 2015. *Journal of Common Market Studies*.
 53(4): 769-785.